Why MOMOS

 MOMOS application

+MOMOS has been used for several applications to support Sustainable Urban Mobility Plans (SUMP) in Italy, as well as for the analysis of transport policies for sustainable mobility in different European cities.
 MOMOS was applied for TRT’s contribution to the second edition of the MobilitAria 2019 report.
-The goal was to simulate the effects on the mobility system and the environment, generated by the introduction of measures in favor of electric mobility.
+The goal was to simulate the effects on the mobility system and the environment generated by the introduction of measures in favour of electric mobility in Turin, Milan, Bologna and Bari.

 Information and contacts